UGLI Webinar Series: Whitehat SEO CEO Interview

 - How did you do what you did?

-I got some consultancy and eventually the light bulb goes off over your head and say actually, this business is bigger than that business.
-I shut down photography business, which was called Pixcellence and we started up Whitehat, which is the inbound agency that we've got now.
-There's been pivots and there's been changes and there's been a lot of transition and growth and we've changed as an agency and have started working with SMEs and we found Ugli really quite early on in that process.
-I started out the business with no external funding with no backing, literally starting working from a home office and you can do that for a while and then you hit barriers and generally they involve interruptions to the day and we've got cats and young children and all this kind of stuff and it's very difficult to have a good life, work balance and grow a business like that.
+I got some consultancy and eventually, the light bulb went off over my head and said actually, this business is bigger than that business.
+I shut down the photography business, which was called Pixcellence and we started up Whitehat, which is the inbound agency that we've got now.
+There's been pivots and there's been changes and there's been a lot of transition and growth and we've changed as an agency and have started working with SMEs and we found Ugli quite early on in that process.
+I started the business with no external funding with no backing, literally starting working from a home office and you can do that for a while and then you hit barriers and generally, they involve interruptions to the day and we've got cats and young children and all this kind of stuff and it's very difficult to have a good life, work balance and grow a business like that.

 Oh gosh, that's a really good question.
 4 years.